REQUIRED TEXTS: Intermediate Algebra A Real World

 d.
 Solving absolute value equations and inequalities

 e.
-Using the Rectangular Coordinate System to graph linear equations in two variables
+Using the Rectangular Coordinate System to graph linear equations in two

 f.
 Functions including graphing and evaluation